lanistor/react-keeper/docs/PageCache.md

 `cache='parent'` will cache a page temporarily, the page will be cached until it's parent component is unmounted.

 ### clear cache
-Keeper provides an easy way to clear cache, and you can clear `cache` whenever you what:
+Keeper provides an easy way to clear cache, and you can clear `cache` whenever you want:
 ```js

 constructor() {